 And what is old anyway, these days?
 When does it begin?
 How should society understand and respond to the deep changes at hand given that we are all, generally speaking, living longer and better?
 In Canada, that discussion is led, with increasing vigor, by the Advocacy Association known as CARP.” – Moses

-Moses is the President of CARP, Canada’s largest non-profit, non-partisan advocacy association for Canadians as we age, with a network of 54 chapters and ±350,000 members, nationwide.
+Moses is the President of CARP, Canada’s largest non-profit, non-partisan advocacy association for Canadians as we age, with a network of 54 chapters and ±300,000 members, nationwide.
 Moses is also the Founder, President and CEO of ZoomerMedia Limited, a public company that trades on the Toronto Venture Exchange (TSXV) under the symbol ZUM.
 ZoomerMedia publishes ZOOMER Magazine, the largest paid circulation magazine in Canada for the 45plus with content aimed at Boomers in the areas of health, finance, travel, sex, longevity, fashion, beauty, style, and life in general.
-ZoomerMedia also operates a suite of e-newsletters and websites including www.50plus.com – Canada’s leading provider of Zoomer-related content; www.CARP.ca – the online voice of CARP; www.zoomers.ca – the social networking site for adults; and www.zoomersingles.com – Mating, Dating & Relating for the 45plus.
+ZoomerMedia also operates a suite of e-newsletters and websites including everythingzoomer.com – Canada’s leading provider of Zoomer-related content; www.CARP.ca – the online voice of CARP; and www.zoomersingles.com – Mating, Dating & Relating for the 45plus.
 ZoomerMedia also produces the ZoomerShow in Toronto and Vancouver, Canada’s first large scale consumer trade show and lifestyle expo for Zoomers and those who love and/or are responsible for them.

-ZoomerMedia also operates The New Classical 96.3 FM & 103.1 FM, English Canada’s only commercial all-classical radio stations; and The New AM740 – Zoomer Radio, the last music service playing “The Best of the Best” of adult standards and the original Rock ‘n Roll left on the AM dial in the Greater Toronto Area; MZTV P&D, a boutique independent television production and distribution company; and since 2000 Toronto’s prestigious three-day ideaCity Conference featuring 50 presenters, each of whom has 17 minutes to speak on a wide range of subjects.
+ZoomerMedia also operates The New Classical 96.3 FM (GTA) & 103.1 FM (Cobourg) &102.9 FM (Georgian Triangle), English Canada’s only commercial all-classical radio stations; and The New AM740 – Zoomer Radio, the last music service playing “The Best of the Best” of adult standards and the original Rock ‘n Roll left on the AM dial in the Greater Toronto Area; MZTV P&D, a boutique independent television production and distribution company; and since 2000 Toronto’s prestigious three-day ideaCity Conference featuring 50 presenters, each of whom has 17 minutes to speak on a wide range of subjects.
 In 2008, he introduced the CARPConference, now renamed the ZoomerLife Conference (in conjunction with the annual CARP AGM and Convention), a mini-ideaCity featuring talks on aging, longevity and life extension.

 Through connections made at ideaCity 2008, Moses, along with NASA and Google, became the first Associate Founder of Singularity University in Silicon Valley, a facility that mixes top thinkers, scientists, innovators and philanthro-capitalists to find technological solutions to the world’s great challenges.

-June 2010 marked Moses’ official return to television as ZoomerMedia Limited closed on the acquisition of the broadcasting assets of the Vision TV Group, comprising VisionTV, Canada’s only English language cable and satellite television analog specialty channel that airs multi-faith, multicultural and family oriented entertainment programming in 10 million homes; the diginet ONE: Body Mind Spirit Love offering programs on yoga and meditation, weight loss and fitness, sex and relationships, natural health and nutrition, and alternative medicine, now available in over 1 million homes; plus two Canadian over-the-air (OTA) television stations JoyTV10 (Vancouver) and JoyTV11 (Winnipeg).
+June 2010 marked Moses’ official return to television as ZoomerMedia Limited closed on the acquisition of the broadcasting assets of the Vision TV Group, comprising VisionTV, Canada’s only English language cable and satellite television analog specialty channel that airs multi-faith, multicultural and family oriented entertainment programming in 10 million homes; the diginet ONE: Body Mind Spirit Love offering programs on yoga and meditation, weight loss and fitness, sex and relationships, natural health and nutrition, and alternative medicine, now available in over 1 million homes; plus two Canadian over-the-air (OTA) television stations JoyTV(Vancouver) and HOPE – The Nation’s Faith Station.